 Traditional French food is a combination of peasant dishes and haute cuisine.
-The former is simple, hearty meals that use inexpensive and easily accessible ingredients, while the latter is a more elegant and sophisticated style of cooking that emphasizes high-quality ingredients and meticulous preparation.
+The former is simple, hearty meals using inexpensive and easily accessible ingredients.
+At the same time, the latter is a more elegant and sophisticated style of cooking that emphasizes high-quality ingredients and meticulous preparation.

 What is France’s most famous food?

 French fries, of course.
 These petite-cut fries are unlike anything else in the world and are simply delicious.
-Other famous French foods include Tarte Tatin, ratatouille, and the traditional Croque-monsieur or Croque-madame.
+Other famous French foods include Tarte Tatin, ratatouille, and the Croque-monsieur or Croque-madame.

 What is a popular delicacy in French cuisine?